 Discovery and Creation: While prediction and analysis are the primary functions of most AI systems, some AI technologies are creating new works of art, music, science, and journalism.
 CIFAR seeks workshops that will examine questions related to the nature of intelligence, creativity, authorship, art, bias, accountability, transparency, and scholarship.

 - Workshops must be comprised of a core team of three to four international and interdisciplinary researchers or practitioners who intend to address topics of global importance.
 At least one core team member must be based in Canada.
 Other participants are expected to be geographically diverse.
 One of the core team members must serve as the lead applicant for the proposal.
 CIFAR will work with the core team to identify and recruit additional participants.

 - Workshops must address a new area of research, or a gap in the research agenda.

 - Workshop proposals submitted by existing CIFAR fellows must be outside the research scope and evolution of the current CIFAR programs.

 - CIFAR does not provide sponsorship for workshops/conferences that are already planned.
 This program is intended for workshops that are in the earliest stages of planning.
-Note that CIFAR will work with the applications to further develop the workshop, including invitee list and budget if awarded.
+Note that CIFAR will work with the applications to further develop the workshop, including invite list and budget if awarded.

 () PROPOSAL REQUIREMENTS

-- How will this interdisciplinary workshop add value to the current state of knowledge related to this area?
+- How will this interdisciplinary workshop add value to the current state of knowledge and/or practice related to this area?
 Why is an international network beyond your established collaborators necessary for this workshop?
 (Max.
 250 words)

 - What is the proposed format of this workshop?
-Please be sure to clarify what the expectations of participants are during the workshop (e.g. presentations, breakout sessions) (Max.
+Please be sure to clarify what the expectations of participants are during the workshop (e.g. presentations, breakout sessions).
+(Max.
 250 words)